-For the year ended 30th June, 2021, the total staff costs of the group (including salaries, bonuses, social insurances and provident funds) are set out in notes 5(a) and 6 to the financial statements.
+For the year ended 30th June, 2022, the total staff costs of the group (including salaries, bonuses, social insurances and provident funds) are set out in notes 5(a) and 6 to the financial statements.

 The group's remuneration policies are based on the merit, qualifications and competence of individual employees and are reviewed by the remuneration committee periodically.
+They aim to provide competitive remuneration of sufficient quantum to attract, retain and motivate employees of appropriate quality.